nzaker/ATOMAP/doc/automation.rst

 Finding atom lattices with process parameters
 ---------------------------------------------

-In this tutorial we will use the predefined process parameter `PerovskiteOxide110`, and a dummy image designed to look like an HAADF iamge of the perovskite SrTiO3.
+In this tutorial we will use the predefined process parameter `PerovskiteOxide110`, and a dummy image designed to look like an HAADF image of the perovskite SrTiO3.
 It contains various parameters and names for processing a perovskite oxide structure projected along the [110] direction.
 The master function :py:meth:`atomap.main.make_atom_lattice_from_image` takes the atomic resolution signal, process parameters and optimal feature separation.
 This means that you probably need to run :py:meth:`atomap.atom_finding_refining.get_feature_separation` and find the best pixel separation first.